 Association of Science and Technology Centers (ASTC)

-ASTC is a lively organization of Science Centers and Science Museums.
-Although it has tended to focus less on the issues of collections holding organizations, there has been more programming around a wider array of science museums.
-ASTC provides a wide array of webinars and digital learning opportunities
+ASTC https://www.astc.org is a lively organization of Science Centers and Science Museums.
+Although it has tended to focus less on the issues of collections holding organizations, there tends to be more programming around a wider array of programmatic issues and they have been active in looking at the social and cultural value of science museums.
+ASTC provides a wide array of webinars and digital learning opportunities.

 ASTC’s most significant resources include